n7on/docker-internals/README.md

 Docker Engine runs a daemon called containerd, which will provide a service that can be used for managing Docker containers.
 Such as starting, stopping or pulling images.
 This service is used by the Docker Client executable `docker`.
 Normally the client connects to containerd using the Docker UNIX socket file descriptor `/var/run/docker.sock`.
 When a container is started, an executable path within image is provided from client.
 And Docker uses a Docker Runtime called `runc` to isolate the process using namespaces, mount `/dev` & `/sys` filesystems, change root of filesystem using `pivot_root` and so forth.
 For example, `docker run -it nginx bash` will connect to containerd and send command to run `bash` in `nginx:latest` image filesystem.
 Containerd will use `runc` to execute bash.
 And because of `-it` flags, a shared `TTY` device will be created in host that has `STDIN`, `STDOUT` & `STDERR` from bash connected to it.
 And it's `TTY` will be redirected by `containerd` to `docker` client, basically as a reverse shell.

 ## Filesystem
 Root filesystems are part of an image and contains the executables needed together with all it's dependencies (userland).
 When an executable on this root filesystem runs in the Docker Runtime, it's called a container.
 It's a perfectly normal process but it's isolated from the rest of the system using kernel features listed above.
 The filesystem used by Docker is a union filesystem called `overlay`, and it's just like the image format based upon layers.
 The top layer is where the container can make changes, and the layers below belong to the image which is immutable.
-So same image can be shared by multiple containers.
+So, if same image are used by multiple containers, it's shared.

 This introduction will not dig any further into the filesystem though.
 Images will be flattened and written to current filesystem to simplify in order to make other concepts more transparent.

 ## Images
-Docker images are basically a list of "layers" bundled together with it's runtime configuration.
+Docker images are basically a manifest file which contains a list of "layers" bundled together with it's runtime configuration.
 Each layer is built upon previous layers, but when using it it appears as flattened.
 Layers could be thought of as tarballs, if these tarballs are extracted in correct order to disk, you'll get the image root filesystem.
-Images format is based on a manifest, which is a json file that holds all layer information and the image runtime configuration.
-This information is used by Docker to create the `overlay` filesystem.
+The manifest is used by Docker to create the `overlay` filesystem.
 And the runtime configuration file hold information about what namespaces to use, which executable to run as default, capabilities etc. Which is later used by the Docker Runtime.

 ### Download Image
 Images are usually downloaded using `docker pull`, but we could do this without Docker by calling Docker registry API's directly.

 Following script requests Docker registry API's to fetch the manifest, downloads the layers and extracts it to the fileystem in correct order under `~/.docker-internals/images/<docker-hub-username>/<repo>/<tag>`.
-Making it visible and usable in order to explore it further.
+Making usable in order to explore it further.

 Ex.
 Download alpine:latest to `~/.docker-internals/images`